 - Slice the celery stalks in half and quarter the onion after peeling.
 Stuff them inside the turkey.

 - Combine the melted butter, 1 Tablespoon granulated garlic, and the stock in a bowl and mix.
-Using the injector, inject this liquid into various portions around the turkey.
+Using a turkey injector, inject this liquid into various portions around the turkey.

 - Smoke for 3 hours or until the breast reaches an internal temperature of 165 degrees and thighs 175 degrees.